 The iris is the colored ring of muscle that opens and shuts the pupil of the eye like a camera shutter.
 The colored pattern of our irises is determined genetically when we’re in the womb but not fully formed until we’re aged about two.
 The color comes from a pigment called melanin.
 The more the amount of melanin, the browner your eyes will be.
-People with lesser amount of melanin will have blue eyes.
-The color and pattern of people’s eyes is extremely complex and completely unique.
-Even identical twins will have completely different and unique iris patterns.
-The working on Iris scanner is complex, though we will tr y to explain in a simple way.
-There are two parts in the working of iris scanner- (i) identification and enrollment (ii) Verification.
+People with a lesser amount of melanin will have blue eyes.
+The color and pattern of people’s eyes are incredibly complex and unique.
+Even identical twins will have entirely different and unique iris patterns.
+The working on Iris scanner is complex, though we will try to explain in an easy way.
+There are two parts in the operation of iris scanner- (i) identification and enrollment (ii) Verification.

-This process is basically the beginning of using an iris scanner.
-In this process the scanner takes the photographs of the iris twice- one in natural lighting condition and another in dark environment with the help of infrared.
-Infrared helps to show up the unique features of darkly colored eyes that is not clearly visible in ordinary light.
-These two samples are processed and unnecessary objects like eyelashes are removed.
-Then it identifies around 240 unique features (unique for every single eye) and converts the data into a 512-digit number called an IrisCode® that is stored for the next process i.e verification.
+This process is the beginning of using an iris scanner.
+In this process, the scanner takes the photographs of the iris twice- one in natural lighting condition and another in dark environment with the help of infrared.
+Infrared helps to show up the unique features of darkly colored eyes that are not clearly visible in ordinary light.
+These two samples are processed, and additional objects like eyelashes are removed.
+Then it identifies around 240 unique features (unique for every single eye) and converts the data into a 512-digit number called an IrisCode® that is stored for the next process, i.e., verification.
 The process is automatic and doesn’t take more than a few minutes.

-This is actually the process in which you get access to any kind of data or device via the Iris scanner.
+It is the process in which you get access to any data or device via the Iris scanner.
 When you look at the scanner, it will analyze your iris pattern again and will match the pattern with the one, which was recorded during the enrollment process.
 Upon successful matching, the scanner will identify you positively.

 First things first- What is it exactly?